Rival Poet: George Chapman

-Chapman was a prominent poet and translator of Homer.
+In the 1590s Chapman was active as a poet and playwright and he had begun to be prominent as a translator of Homer.
 Scholars speculate that Shakespeare was familiar with his work, having read part of his translation of the Iliad for his own Troilus and Cressida, a dramatic reworking of Chaucer's epic poem.
 Chapman wrote Ovid's Banquet Of Sense, a metaphysical poem seen as a response to the erotic Venus and Adonis, which incidentally features Shakespeare's most quoted poet, Ovid.
-In Shakespeare and the Rival Poet, Acheson conjectures that Chapman's erotic poems were written with a view to gaining Southampton's patronage.
-The moral tone of Ovid's Banquet of Sense eschews the amatory tone of Shakespeare's, and seeks to instill spiritual seriousness in a work that takes the five senses as its Conceits.
+In Shakespeare and the Rival Poet, Arthur Acheson conjectured that Chapman's erotic poems were written with a view to gaining Southampton's patronage.
+The moral tone of Ovid's Banquet of Sense eschews the amatory tone of Shakespeare's, and seeks to instill spiritual seriousness in a work that takes the five senses as its Conceit.
 Chapman's patrons also moved in the same circles as Shakespeare's; thus Shakespeare may have felt insecure about the stability of his own income versus a talented rival.
 Chapman was both then and now regarded as being particularly erudite, whereas, as Ben Jonson writes, Shakespeare had "small Latine and lesse Greeke".

 Christopher Marlowe

 Marlowe was more highly regarded as a dramatist than a poet, his chief poetical work, Hero and Leander, remaining incomplete at the time of his death (it was subsequently completed by Chapman).
-Due to Marlowe's relatively small dramatic output as compared with Shakespeare, it's unlikely that he would have been the subject of Shakespeare's sonnets, i.e. considered a serious rival.
+Due to Marlowe's relatively small dramatic output compared with Shakespeare, it is unlikely that he would have been the subject of Shakespeare's sonnets, i.e. considered a serious rival.
 By the time Shakespeare began his works Marlowe was a well-established playwright but the two had a very important artistic relationship.
-In his book The Genius of Shakespeare, Jonathan Bate notes "the two-way traffic between Marlowe and Shakespeare until the latter’s death".
+In his book The Genius of Shakespeare, Jonathan Bate notes "the two-way traffic between Marlowe and Shakespeare until the latter's death".
 Shakespeare strove to outdo Marlowe and through their artistic competition they would push one another to higher achievements in dramatic literature.
 This competition could have also motivated the Rival Poet sonnets.